check-spelling-sandbox/grpc-swift/Sources/GRPCReflectionService/Documentation.docc/ReflectionServiceTutorial.md

 }
 ```

-Note that when specifying a service, a method or a symbol, we have to use the fully qualified names:
+Note that when specifying a service, a method, or a symbol, we have to use the fully qualified names:
 - service: \<package\>.\<service\>
 - method: \<package\>.\<service\>.\<method\>
 - type: \<package\>.\<type\>